ashishk1331/Sakura-Astro/src/pages/posts/why-the-heck-shadcn.md

 title: "Why the heck ShadCN?"
 slug: why-the-heck-shadcn
 pubDate: 2024-05-01
+draft: false

-ogImage: '/public/blogs/why-the-heck-shadcn.webp'
+ogImage: "/public/blogs/why-the-heck-shadcn.webp"

 description: "People are mad about ShadCN UI library.
 But I can't grasp my mind around the idea"
-author: 'Ashish Khare'
+author: "Ashish Khare"
 ---

 I don't want to set a premise for this post.
 Let me put it out straight: People are madly using it.
 I can easily comprehend why people shifted to Tailwind CSS instead of using Bootstrap or doing it all vanilla with CSS modules.
 Tailwind CSS introduced a completely new paradigm of styling.
 Like how emotion and styled-components, revolutionized the styling world.
 On the other hand, Shadcn UI opts in for the palest approach and does nothing new.